 Our voter’s guide covers information about registration and voting in Washington State, especially for voters in the Seattle-Tacoma metro area and around the Puget Sound basin, including Skagit, Snohomish, Island, Kitsap, King, and Pierce counties.
-Listed below, you’ll find information about registering, voting by mail, election dates, and resources for understanding ballot issues and the candidates running for office.
+Listed below, you’ll find information about registering to vote, voting by mail, election dates, and resources for understanding issues on the ballot and the candidates who are running for office.

 Register to Vote

 To participate in elections in the United States, you must be registered to vote.
 Voter Registration processes vary by state.
 In Washington State, the voting process is administered by the Washington Secretary of State.
-You can register to vote at any time.
+You can Register to vote in Washington State at any time.
 You usually only need to register once.
-Register to vote in Washington State.

-However, if it is close to an election, you may register but may not be able to vote in the next election if you do not register by the deadline for that election.
+However, if it is close to an election, you may register but may not be able to vote if you do not register by the deadline for that election.
 Washington State voter registration deadlines were as follows:

 Vote by Mail

-Prior to each election, you will receive voters’ pamphlets and your ballot by mail.
+Prior to each election, voters receive voters’ information pamphlets and your ballot in the mail.
 Ballots are mailed to registered voters at least 18 days before each election.
-The voter’s pamphlet is mailed separately by bulk mail, so may arrive in your mailbox on different days.
+The voter’s pamphlet is mailed separately by bulk mail, so may arrive in your mailbox on a different day.

-- To vote, not only fill out your ballot, but also sign it and return on or before election day.
-You can mail it without postage or drop it in an official ballot box, located throughout Washington State.
+- To vote, fill out your ballot and be sure to sign it and then return on or before election day.
+You can mail the ballot without postage or you can drop it in an official ballot box, located throughout Washington State.

 Ballot security